cmda-minor-web/project-2-2223/README.md

 - Hilal Tapan
 - Laiba Choudhry

+---

 ## Concept
-During the projectweek we are given a choice between 2 projects, we have decided to go with the project Prompts engineering with poems For this assignment we will have to fetch an api where you can generate
+During the projectweek we are given a choice between 2 projects, we have decided to go with the project Prompts engineering with poems.
+For this assignment we will have to fetch an api where you can generate poems
+- leg verder uit

+---

+## Job story
+Leg uit

+---

 ## 💻 Intallation guide 💻
 ### Install nvm